Will my degree be recognised?

 Does it make sense to study Spanish abroad?

 It is often the case that it is easier to study foreign languages in the UK than in the country where they are spoken.
 Firstly, British university degrees will include a mandatory period of study abroad so British university students will have some time in the country of their language.
 Secondly, studying Spanish at a Spanish university will be highly different to studying at a British university because students have been prepared in entirely different ways; there is no comparison between a native speaker and a student who has only an A level in the language.
-Unless you are fully bilingual, or close to that level, studying Spanish in Spain could be quite difficult.
+Unless you are functionally bilingual, or close to that level, studying Spanish in Spain could be quite difficult.
 We advise students who are interested in doing this to consider a period of time living and working in Spain before commencing their studies.

 Does it make sense to study Spanish in a country that is not Spanish-speaking?
 Usually it does not.
 However, many degrees will enable student to continue their languages alongside other subjects.
 For example, a degree in international business with languages at a Dutch university will allow students to study certain languages with English as the language of instruction.
 Should you wish to study Spanish as a full degree at a Dutch university, you will be studying Spanish in Dutch which might not be ideal.
 You could study Spanish in other English speaking countries.